 The only issue is, that only a robot can hit the ball perfectly consistent in the middle every time!

-No matter whether you choose to hit a draw or a fade you always need to make sure that you are practicing on the general consistency of your game.
-It is important to remember that both a strong and weak grip can determine whether you hit a fade or draw and both of these two shot types have huge advantages that can help to reduce your scores.
+No matter whether you choose to hit a draw or a fade you always need to make sure that you are practicing on the general consistency of your game as it is most important to get the basics of the golf swing down (you can read our complete guide on these here).
+It is important to remember that both a strong and weak grip can determine whether you hit a fade or draw and both of these two shot shapes have huge advantages that can help to reduce your scores.
 By applying both you will be able to hit the ball into desired areas on the course especially on holes where a draw or fade is suited.
 It is important to be careful with these shots those to avoid hitting a hook or slice.